 After a lot of thinking and research over the past few weeks and the holidays, as well as everything that happened since December with Kuetzal, I made a decision.
-I’m slowly withdrawing my money from Envestio, Monethera and Wisefund.
+I’m withdrawing my money from Envestio, Monethera and Wisefund.

 I want to explain my thought process, what I found out during my research of the three P2P platforms, exactly how I’m going to proceed on each of them and how we got here in the first place.